-Have in mind please, I am not a professional pattern designer so the pattern is hand-made: after I made the pattern on paper, I scanned it and converted to PDF files, so some printers may print it with some kind of a dotted background.
-But the pattern is perfectly usable to make the bucket hat with a face shield.
+Have in mind please, I am not a professional pattern designer so the pattern is hand-made: after I made the pattern on paper, I scanned it and converted it to PDF files, so some printers may print it with some kind of a dotted background.
+But the pattern is perfectly used to make the bucket hat with a face shield.

 1 – Crown (cut 1 piece on fold from main fabric and 1 piece on fold from lining ) – there are 2 PDF pages you have to join.
-Join them with a scotch tape.
+Join them with scotch tape.

 2 – Brim (cut 2 pieces on fold from main fabric) – there are also 2 PDF pages you have to join.
-Join them with a scotch tape.
+Join them with scotch tape.

 3 – Top (cut 1 from main fabric and 1 from lining)